junxit/us-congress-bills-112/metadata.md

 - 2011-11-29 — Mr. Cravaack moved to suspend the rules and pass the bill, as amended.
 - 2011-11-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 862). (text: CR H7907)
 - 2011-11-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 862).(text: CR H7907)
+- 2011-11-30 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.